json-schema-org/understanding-json-schema/source/reference/generic.rst

 The ``const`` keyword is used to restrict a value to a single value.

-For example, to if you only support shipping to the United States for export reasons:
+For example, if you only support shipping to the United States for export reasons:

 .. schema_example::